CellularSyntax/cellularsyntax.github.io/_posts/2023-08-12-modeling-the-human-sinoatrial-node.md

 <ol>
   <li>Open your command line or shell interface.</li>
   <li>Navigate to the directory where OpenCOR and the CellML file are located.</li>
-  <li><b>Open your shell and execute the following command to generate a Python file from the specified CellML model:</b>
+  <li>Open your shell and execute the following command to generate a Python file from the specified CellML model:
   </li>
 </ol>